dvd101x/Engineering-Solver/README.md

 # Engineering-Solver

-Is a tool for doing numerical calculations fast.
+Is a tool for doing numerical calculations fast and easy.
 It includes units, thermodynamic properties and many more.

 [![MainFigure](Engineering-Calculator.png)](https://dvd101x.github.io/Engineering-Solver/)